 - Safeguard business assets: When two companies merge, it is necessary that the people involved with the organization’s financial departments identify and safeguard the existing assets and the ones which have been acquired.
 This process also involves assessing any potential areas of concern.

 - Ensure the adequacy of financial controls: First, management should assess financial controls to ensure that they are compliant with regulations and laws.
 The regulatory framework and its operations must be thoroughly examined.
 Draw up a list of all the scheduled authorities including areas such as hiring and firing, investment decisions, bank mandates, etc.

 - Review IT systems: It can be a big challenge to integrate two or more different IT systems, and the process can be tricky.
 In some cases, it may not even be possible, and an entirely new system may have to be implemented.
 It’s critical to understand and assess the current systems’ strengths and weaknesses.
 The acquiring company should also identify the existing and future state of the IT architecture.

 M&As require close attention to contracts and due diligence.
-It is equally important to maintain communication and transparency throughout the whole process to build trust with all parties involved, including stockholders to employees.
-Reprocessing your financials after a merger will help you to integrate business operations effectively and achieve new,streamlined processes throughout the organization.
+It is equally important to maintain communication and transparency throughout the whole process to build trust with all parties involved, from stockholders to employees.
+Reprocessing your financials after a merger will help you to integrate business operations effectively and achieve new, streamlined processes throughout the organization.

 We Can Help

-Contact us if you need help with strategic financial planning after a M&A. Signature Analytics is an outsourced accounting firm providing ongoing accounting support and financial analysis to small and mid-size businesses.
+Contact us if you need help with strategic financial planning after an M&A. Signature Analytics is an outsourced accounting firm providing ongoing accounting support and financial analysis to small and mid-size businesses.